svrh/sql-stanford-course/README.md

-# sqlite
+# SQL
-SQLite Query Exercises for the Stanford University SQL course
+SQL Query Exercises for the Stanford University SQL course